SVB Financial Group: History

+Collapse of Silicon Valley Bank

 In March 2023, Silicon Valley Bank experienced a bank run and collapsed.
-The failure of Silicon Valley Bank was the largest of any bank since the 2007–2008 financial crisis by assets, and the second-largest in U.S. history behind that of Washington Mutual.
-On March 10, 2023, the California Department of Financial Protection and Innovation closed SVB, Santa Clara, and appointed the FDIC as receiver, which transferred all the bank's assets to a newly-established bridge bank.
+Then Federal Reserve Board Vice Chair for Supervision Michael Barr reported its customers tried to withdraw 81% of its deposits ($142 billion of a $175 billion total, as of the end of 2022) over two days.
+The failure of Silicon Valley Bank was the largest of any bank since the 2008 financial crisis by assets, and the second-largest in U.S. history behind that of Washington Mutual.

+On March 10, 2023, the California Department of Financial Protection and Innovation closed SVB, Santa Clara, and appointed the FDIC as receiver, which transferred all the bank's assets to a newly established bridge bank.
 The holding company was not included in the bank closing or resulting receivership.
 It is no longer affiliated with either Silicon Valley Bank or SVB Private.
+When the FDIC took over Silicon Valley Bank on March 10, it seized the Santa Clara headquarters shared by the bank and SVB Financial Group; as a result, the holding company moved its headquarters to its offices in New York City.

 On March 13, 2023, SVB Financial Group began exploring a potential sale of the bank's sister companies SVB Capital and SVB Securities.
-The latter's founder, Jeffrey Leerink, has expressed interest in buying back the firm.
-However, the finances of these companies are deeply intertwined with Silicon Valley Bank, which could complicate any sale.
-The company filed Chapter 11 bankruptcy on March 17, one week after the bank's failure.
+The latter's founder, Jeffrey Leerink, expressed interest in buying back the firm.
+SVB Financial Group filed for Chapter 11 bankruptcy protection on March 17, one week after the bank's failure.
 A group including Centerbridge Partners, Davidson Kempner Capital Management, and PIMCO reportedly bought a stake in the company in anticipation of the bankruptcy.

+On June 18, 2023, SVB Financial Group announced it had agreed to sell SVB Securities in a management buyout, led by Leerink, with funds from the Baupost Group.
+MoffettNathanson LLC was not included in the sale.
+In July 2023, the buyout was approved in bankruptcy court, and SVB Securities was renamed to Leerink Partners.

+On January 9, 2024, SVB Financial Group announced it planned to turn control of SVB Capital over to a new company controlled by its creditors.

+On 20 March, 2024, SVB Financial Group announced that it would sell its Indian subsidiary SVB Global Services India to First Citizens BancShares.

+On 3 May, 2024, SVB Financial Group entered into a definitive agreement to sell its investment platform business, SVB Capital, to a newly formed entity affiliated with Pinegrove Capital Partners and backed by Brookfield Asset Management and Sequoia Heritage.